lihaokun/StrongSfTriDec/README.md

 # StrongSfTriDec
 SrongSfTriDec is short for strong square-free triangular decomposition (SSFTD).
-We present an algorithm for SSFTD of zero-dimensional polynomial systems in our paper.
+We propose an algorithm for SSFTD of zero-dimensional polynomial systems in our paper.
 ## Code
 All code is in "SSFTD.mpl".
 - The procedure "PolylistToNormal" is used for computing strong triangular decomposition (STD) of zero-dimensional polynomial systems.